France-IX: Services

+These services can be subscribed directly with France-IX or through its online marketplace.

 Community

-France-IX community comes from all around the world.
-Any organisation which owns an Autonomous System Number (also known as ASN) can be connected to France-IX.
-The connected members of the internet exchange point have various profiles:
+The France-IX community comes from all around the world.
+Any organisation owning an Autonomous System Number (ASN) can connect to France-IX.
+Connected members have various profiles, including operators and internet access providers, content delivery networks, hosting companies, cloud providers, online media, corporations, DNS operators and search engines.